BNU-IVC/CCPG/README.md

 <img src="./assets/cloth-changing-v4.jpg" width = "600" height = "300"/>

 ## Download CCPG
 This dataset is coming soon.
-If you can have any problem, please contact us (BNU-IVC@outlook.com).<br>
+If you have any problem, please contact us (BNU-IVC@outlook.com).<br>

 ## Citation
 Please cite the following paper if you find this useful in your research: